dennexequiel/dennexequiel/README.md

-- 👋 Hi, I’m @dennagustin
+- 👋 Hi, I’m Denn Agustin.
 - 👀 I’m interested in creating apps, music, and poetry.
 - 🌱 I’m currently learning .NET Core.
 - 📫 How to reach me ?
 Send me a message at dennexequiel@gmail.com.